mathias-munk/FindYourDesk/Portfolio/SystemDesign.md

 - [Data Persistence](#dataPersistence)
 - [Web Technologies](#webTechnologies)

 FindADesk is an system composed of 3 different subsystems, intended for 3 different user cases.
 These are a desktop application, a web application and an IoT device application (M5Stack).
-It centers around ‘chair’ objects, with the 3 different sub-systems all interacting with ‘chair’ objects in different ways.
-Information is communicated between the systems regarding the number and location of chairs, the state that any chairs are currently in and if there is a booking made for the chair.
+The system centers around ‘chair’ objects, with the 3 different sub-systems all interacting with ‘chair’ objects in different ways.
+Information is communicated between the systems regarding the number and location of chairs, the current state of the chairs, and if a booking has been made for the chair.
 This allows students to see exactly where any chairs are and whether they are available.
 The communication is carried out by sending JSON objects through MQTT, a lightweight messaging protocol, with the messages automated by the programs in the applications.

 ![](images/Picture_1.png)